-- The delivery of all construction projects must adhere to the guidance in the SG's Construction Procurement Manual.
+- the delivery of all construction projects must adhere to the guidance in the Client Guide to Construction Projects

 9. The basic governance structure for a major investment project includes the following roles.
-Information on each role is contained in the SG's Construction Procurement Manual, this represents good practice and applies to both construction and non-construction projects.
+Information on each role is contained in the Government Functional Standard for Project Delivery, this represents good practice and applies to both construction and non-construction projects.

 Investment Decision Maker